Kicer86/photobroom/README.txt

 Photo Broom is a tool for managing your photos.
-It is written in c++ and is distributed under GPLv3 license which can be found in "docs" directory.
+It is written in c++ and is distributed under GPLv3 license which can be found in 'docs' directory.

-For build instructions see build.txt file in "docs" directory.
+For build instructions see build.txt file in 'docs' directory.

 External libraries and tools used  by Photo Broom: